Information about SVPRS and the Policy on Sexual Misconduct and Sexual Violence Involving Students.

 In the case of sexual assault, please note that it is recommended that physical evidence be collected within 72 hours after the assault took place, but it can be collected up to 12 days post-incident.

-You can also call or go to Health Services at Student Wellness Services (613) 533-2506 in Mitchell Hall during regular business hours.
+For medical care, you can also call or go to Health Services at Student Wellness Services (613) 533-2506 in Mitchell Hall during regular business hours.
+SWS does not collect forensic evidence.

 Please take care of your health as soon as possible.